earvinpiamonte/laraboots/README.md

 npm run prod
 ```

-Now, the cool part here is when you modify a script or PHP file, watch as the browser instantly refreshes the page to reflect your changes.

-Do that by running:
+WANT TO AUTOMATICALLY RELOAD THE BROWSER WHEN YOU MAKE CHANGES ON THE SOURCE CODE?

+Say no more fam.
+[Browsersync](https://www.browsersync.io/) is here.

+First, update the `APP_DOMAIN` on your `.env` file.
+That's on line number 6.

+You can change the `APP_DOMAIN` to something like `localhost/laravel-bootstrap/`, depends on your setup.
+Please just check it out.
+It's a cool feature.
+Believe me.

+After setting up the `APP_DOMAIN`, run:

 ```
 npm run watch
 ```

+The cool part here is when you modify a script or PHP file, watch as the browser instantly refreshes the page to reflect your changes.

 I'm actually tired of typing things here so just go ahead and go to [Laravel Mix's](https://laravel.com/docs/6.0/mix) documentation.